ByronBenton/ByronBenton/README.md

 😄 Pronouns: He/Him
 🌱 I’m currently learning HTML, CSS and JavaScript with plans to learn Python in the future.
  (👀) I’m looking to add to the community.
-🤔 I’m looking for a difference of opinion.
 ⚡ Fun fact: I love to workout and practice amateur videography and photogrpahy.